-Move (roll) the mast forward.
-You need one person on the deck and one person with a ladder on the ground.
+Move (lift) the mast forward.
+You need one person on the deck and one or two persons with a ladder on the ground.
 You then secure the mast foot into the mast base on the deck and secure the mast with the pinbolt in the front of the mast base that then works as the pivot pin to step the mast.
-The mast then rests on the pulpit.
+The mast then rest with the forward jumper stay on the foredeck.
 Remember to mount the windex and if necessary antennas.
 Then pull the main halyard, spinnaker and genoa halyard "down" from the mast and pull reefing lines and halyards through various leading blocks back to the halyard stoppers on the cabin roof.
 The easylocks are marked how the various lines have to go.
 The reefing lines have to be pulled through the mast with a lead line (runner).